 When created in October 2004, the Office of the Ombudsman had authority only with respect to claims filed under Part E of the EEOICPA.
 However, the National Defense Authorization Act for Fiscal Year 2010 expanded the authority of the Office to include Part B of the EEOICPA.

-Part B of the EEOICPA compensates current or former employees (or their survivors) of the Department of Energy, its predecessor agencies, and certain of its vendors, contractors and subcontractors, who were diagnosed with a radiogenic cancer, chronic beryllium disease, beryllium sensitivity, or chronic silicosis as a result of exposure to radiation, beryllium, or silica while employed at covered facilities.
-The EEOICPA also provides compensation to individuals (or their eligible survivors) awarded benefits by the Department of Justice under Section 5 of the Radiation Exposure Compensation Act (RECA).
+Part B of the EEOICPA compensates current or former employees (or their survivors) of the U.S. Department of Energy, its predecessor agencies, and certain of its vendors, contractors and subcontractors, who were diagnosed with a radiogenic cancer, chronic beryllium disease, beryllium sensitivity, or chronic silicosis as a result of exposure to radiation, beryllium, or silica while employed at covered facilities.
+The EEOICPA also provides compensation to individuals (or their eligible survivors) awarded benefits by the U.S. Department of Justice under Section 5 of the Radiation Exposure Compensation Act (RECA).

 Part E of the EEOICPA replaced the former Part D of the EEOICPA and compensates Department of Energy contractor/subcontractor employees, eligible survivors of such employees, and uranium miners, millers, and ore transporters as defined by RECA Section 5 for illnesses that are linked to toxic exposures in the Department of Energy or mining work environment.